The fairkom society is a partnership network with a core team in western Austria and independent IT consultants in German-speaking countries.

-Software as a Service (SaaS) is a good solution for those who do not want to set up open source software independently or who can't host it themselves.
+Software as a Service (SaaS) is a good solution for those who do not want to set up open source software on a server independently or who can't host it themselves.
 SaaS is a subset of cloud computing in which shared computing resources, such as servers or data storage, are made available for everyone.
 As a service provider for SaaS, fairkom provides a selection of open source software that is operated on our infrastructure.
 Customers can use the open source applications as a service.

 Cookies only for the cookie-monster

 Our services are data-efficient and we have deliberately decided against cookies and the associated web tracking.
-Our web services do not make any requests to third-party servers and only use a few, sometimes technically necessary, cookies that come exclusively from our own servers.
+Our web services do not make any requests to external servers and only use a few, sometimes technically necessary, cookies that come exclusively from our own servers.
 If you want to know more about it or want to check it yourself, you can find further information here.

 Profit is not our main focus

 We grow organically with our customers and are equity-financed.
 We are not driven by the capital market and do not have to serve shareholders with short-term profit expectations. fairkom is organized in such a way that profits (i.e. what is left after paying staff and server costs) may only be invested in open source and commons projects.
-We offer our partners and employees fair hourly rates and wages (#raiseforaiden) based on the collective agreement of the social partners in Austria.
+We offer our partners and employees fair hourly rates and wages based on the collective agreement of the social partners in Austria.

-Browser-based software found on the fair-use principal
+Browser-based software and fair-use principal

-Without download or hard limits
+Without installation and hard limits